A Brief Technical Guide for Beginners

 Contour Hatching: hatch marks that follow the curve of each subject

-Cross Hatching: sets of hatch marks that overlap
+Cross Hatching: sets of hatch marks that overlap in different directions

 Stippling: small dots